Our History

 In the 1990's revelations of child abuse in Irish Industrial Schools started to emerge when documentaries were released on air such as Mary Raftery's 'States of Fears' and Louis Lentin's 'Dear Daughter' which told the story of Christine Buckley and her experiences in Goldenbridge residential school.
 Christine was the child of a Nigerian medical student and an Irish woman.
 She went on to lead the campaign to investigate Industrial schools which culminated in the Ryan Report of 2009 and Redress process intended to provide justice for thousands of former residents of Irish institutions.

 In 2013 a group of mixed race Irish people, who had emigrated to the United Kingdom formed a 'call to action' campaign to continue the struggle for justice for racism experienced in these institutions.
 Although this aspect of abuse was identified in the Ryan Report the damaging impact of racism on institutionalised children was not addressed.
-In 2014 four members of the group (Evon Brennan, Carole Brennan, Rosemary Adaser and Conrad Bryan) prepared research on our mixed race community and the impact of racism experienced by mixed race children in institutional settings.
+In 2014 four members of the group based in the United Kingdom (Evon Brennan, Carole Brennan, Rosemary Adaser and Conrad Bryan) prepared research on our mixed race community and the impact of racism experienced by mixed race children in institutional settings.

 With the support and guidance of an Irish politician called Dominic Hannigan TD, in October 2014 three co-founders, Evon Brennan, Carole Brennan and Rosemary Adaser presented our findings on the impact of racism to the Justice and Equality Committee at the Oireachtas (Parliament) in Dublin as reported by the Irish Times below: